hnavilur/webex-contact-center-flows/subflow-queue-treatment-template/README.md

 ### Pre-requisites

-- Configure Entry Points, Queue, Teams, and Entry Point Mapping in the Webex Contact Center Management Portal.
+- Configure Entry Points, Queue, Teams, and Entry Point Mapping in the Control Hub settings page for Webex Contact Center.
 - Ensure proper queue treatment logic and error-handling configurations.
 - Set up any required static audio files if using custom audio for music or prompts.